-It is Corendon Airlines' policy that standards and procedures outlined in the GOM shall be adhered to at all times.
-In the event of willful or negligent disobedience to those rules and regulations set out within this manual, the personnel concerned may become subject to disciplinary, legal or penalty action.
+It is Corendon Airlines Europe's policy that standards and procedures outlined in the GOM shall be adhered to at all times.
+In the event of willful or negligent disregard to the rules and regulations set out within this manual, the personnel concerned may be subject to disciplinary, legal or punitive action.
 However, nothing contained in the GOM shall prevent personnel from exercising their own best judgment in cases of emergency or during any irregularity for which the GOM gives no guidance.

-Corendon Airlines ground operations management system is described in this manual in details and we ensure control of ground handling operations and the management of safety and security outcomes by this document and other referred company manuals / materials such as Safety Management System Manual, Security Manual, and Emergency Response Plan etc...
+Corendon Airlines Europe ground operations management system is described in this manual in detail in order to ensure control of ground handling operations and in order to control the management of safety and security outcomes as per procedures detailed in this document and other Company manuals / materials such as Safety Management System Manual, Security Manual, and Emergency Response Plan etc...referred to in this document.

-The manual has been prepared, reviewed and approved internally by Corendon Airlines personnel as shown on the Approval Page.
+The manual has been prepared, reviewed and approved internally by Corendon Airlines Europe personnel as shown on the Approval Page.

-To ensure that the provisions of the GOM are fully understood and applied by all related operational personnel, whether in the aircraft or between the flight crew and ground crew during line operations, during training and evaluation activities, the common language to be used is English.
-English knowledge is an essential employment criterion for related personnel.
+To ensure that the provisions of the GOM are fully understood and followed by all operational personnel, whether in the aircraft or between the flight crew and ground crew during line operations, during training and evaluation activities, the common language to be used is English.
+The English language is an essential employment criteria for operations personnel.

-This manual is published in Company Intranet in the digital library which can be accessed remotely by personnel via intranet and it is available for all related staff at any time.
+This manual is published in Company Intranet in the digital library and can be accessed remotely by personnel via intranet.
+This is available for all ops involved staff at any time.